-A copy of the underwriting agreement has been filed as an exhibit to the registration statement of which this prospectus is part.
+A copy of the underwriting agreement will be filed as an exhibit to the registration statement of which this prospectus is a part.

 We have been advised by the underwriters that they propose to offer the units directly to the public at the public offering price set forth on the cover page of this prospectus.
-The underwriters may sell Class A or Class B Units separately to purchasers or may sell a combination of Class A and Class B Units to purchasers in any proportion.
-Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$ [•] per share.
+Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of $\{\bullet\}$ per share and $\{\bullet\}$ per warrant.
 The underwriting agreement provides that the underwriters' obligation to purchase the securities we are offering is subject to conditions contained in the underwriting agreement.